rxOred/rxored.github.io/index.md

 - trying to build sri lanka's first known hackerspace - SiliconCemetery
 - building a web application for SiliconCemetery with few other people (status - UI design is done)
 - working on an efficient terminal user interface for zkz debugger and implementing cde injection and elf reconstruction
-- trying to make this site look better, more interactive and more informative

 ### Support or Contact

-So you wanna support me? criticize my code, tell me how bad it is, send me reviews.
-That helps me to be a better programmer and thats all i want :^)
+So you wanna support me? criticize my code and tell me how bad it is.
+That helps me to be a better programmer and thats all I want :^)

 Contact me
 - my email - rxored@gmail.com
-- Twitter - @rxOred
+- Twitter - @rxOred (not active)
+- Linkedin - Jayod Bandara (not active)
 - Discord - rxOred#2655
 - spoitfy - rxOred

 ```ruby
     void cleanup_module(void)
     {